Bank robbery: Bank robbery on the American frontier

 Bank robbery is commonly associated with the American Old West due to a few infamous examples and portrayal in fiction.
 The Foundation for Economic Education (FEE) in their research, found the scene of the Western bank-robbery to be generally a myth, identifying less than 10 definite bank robberies between 1859 and 1900 across 15 frontier states.
-Grunge.com pointed out that FEE's research was conducted before many states and the Library of Congress began publishing historical newspapers online, and while bank robberies in the old west were still uncommon, there were many more than previously assessed.
+Grunge.com pointed out that FEE's research was conducted before many states and the Library of Congress began publishing historical newspapers online, and while bank robberies in the Old West were still uncommon, there were many more than previously assessed.

-On February 13, 1866, several men believed to be members of the James-Younger Gang robbed the Clay County Savings Association in Liberty, Missouri, shooting to death an innocent street bystander, 17-year-old student, George Clifford "Jolly" Wymore, and escaping with $60,000.
+On February 13, 1866, several men believed to be members of the James-Younger Gang robbed the Clay County Savings Association in Liberty, Missouri, shooting to death an innocent street bystander, 17-year-old student George Clifford "Jolly" Wymore, and escaping with $60,000.
 This was the first successful daylight bank robbery during peacetime in the US.
 Previous robberies such as from the banks in St. Albans, Vermont more than a year earlier were perpetrated by Confederate soldiers, which some historians consider to be not robberies proper but acts of war.

-First known use of a getaway car
+First motorized armed robberies

 The August 29, 1909 edition of The Rich Hill Tribune contained a front-page news story entitled "Bank Robbers in Motor Car" and according to which two robbers used a gun to rob the Valley bank of Santa Clara of $7,000.
 They then used a hired automobile to escape and were chased by police and a posse of citizens also in automobiles, eventually leading to their capture.

-On December 21, 1911, two armed men of the Bonnot Gang intercepted a bank messenger outside a branch of Société Générale in Paris.
-They stole a satchel of money he was about to deliver to the bank containing roughly five thousand pounds and escaped in a stolen vehicle.
-This is described as the first successful use of a getaway car in a bank robbery.
+On December 21, 1911, members of the illegalist anarchist group the Bonnot Gang carried out the Ordener attack, using a car to reach the courier responsible for daily bank deposits.
+They confronted him, shot him down, and fled with the money.
+The Bonnot Gang would go on to repeat these motorized robberies in the following months.
+These were the first motorized robberies in history and significant events in the evolution of banditry.